 |Photos like this one of Hitler at a Nuremberg rally were carefully composed and posed.
 Nothing was left to chance where Hitler's public image was concerned, because that was the source of all of his power.
 That picture is perfectly executed.|

 However, exactly the opposite appears to have been the truth: nobody in Germany except a scattered few seemed to realize that Hitler was a fiend who was busy destroying all that was best about Germany.

 They know now.
 They did not know then.

 Benito Mussolini in Italy had invented the modern 'cult of personality.'
 It was to allow him to rise to the heights of power, but then leave him dangling from a meathook in Dongo.

 |Mussolini invented the modern histrionic portrayal of manly virtues at venues like this.
 The Third Reich simply adopted and extended the idea.|

 Hitler's propaganda people took the concept a step further, "to the next level" as the modern saying goes.

 It involved an aura of hero worship seldom seen since.

 |Hitler is looking at that woman kind of funny.
 Hey wait a minute... is that a woman?|

-When the Propaganda Ministry could no longer tie Hitler in with Hindenburg, it resorted to one of the Nazis' standard tricks - infusing him with the epic grandeur of Teutonic legends.
+When the Propaganda Ministry could no longer tie Hitler in with Hindenburg, it resorted to one of the Third Reich's standard tricks - infusing him with the epic grandeur of Teutonic legends.
 A little cake also sweetened the message.